The Employee Merit Cycle (EMC) Workbook for FY27 will open in February

 - How to Change Workforce Compensation Manger: This job aid will show how to process a Workforce Compensation Manager change in Oracle.

-- How to View Your Total Compensation Statement in iO - Use this guide to view your total compensation statement in iO which helps you better understand your Rice Total Rewards package
+- How to View Your Total Compensation Statement in iO - Use this guide to view your total compensation statement in iO, which helps you better understand your Rice Total Rewards package

 - Performances Resources: Performance Management